 - Results support and refine earlier findings - Male-led increase in the productivity of -ity also in relation to -ness, more information on diachronic development - Internal factors, too, point towards increasing productivity of -ity - 1.
 Increase in the share of types originally derived within English - 2.
-Increase in the share of adjectival bases (types with other bases tend to be borrowed) - 3.
-Increase in the share of 'state/attribute' meaning (others lexicalized) - CxG: 2 and 3 surprising increase in productivity expected to entail use in more contexts, not fewer - Next step: combined analysis of internal + external factors (cf. 1); -ness?
+Increase in the share of adjectival bases (types with other bases tend to be borrowed) - CxG: 2 surprising increase in productivity expected to entail use in more contexts, not fewer - Quantifying variation and change in word types is hard but worth it!